BaobabHealthTrust/mnch-hotline/README.markdown

       script/initial_database_setup.sh ENVIRONMENT SITE

 where ENVIRONMENT corresponds to the one(s) you configured in the database.yml and SITE is the name of the site directory as listed in db/data/.
 If any of the sites does not suite you, use 'defualts' as site name.
+* Run
+      rake db:migrate
+  from the application's directory.

 Source code
 -----------